The Mekons discography

 The following is a list of releases by the British post-punk band the Mekons.
 The band formed in 1976 as an art collective and one of the longest-running and most prolific of the first-wave punk rock bands.
 They have released some 16 studio albums; their first The Quality of Mercy Is Not Strnen was released in 1979, while their most recent is 2025's Horror.

-Although the band's lineup changed over the years, the core line-up includes founder members Jon Langford (vocals, guitar), Sally Timms (vocals), Tom Greenhalgh (vocals, guitar) as well as Susie Honeyman (violin).
+Although the band's lineup changed over the years, the core line-up includes founder members Jon Langford (vocals, guitar) and Tom Greenhalgh (vocals, guitar), as well as Sally Timms (vocals) and Susie Honeyman (violin).